radislaw/Brain-games/README.md

 ```

 ## Play
-In terminal you have to simply type name of one of given game.
+In terminal you have to type **brain-games** or name of one of given game.
 For example:
  **brain-even**

 ## Game's rules